briandong/projGen/README.md

 rake verdi           # open verdi
 ```

-Note that IPs are organized as submodules in this sample, so we should run 'rake ip' before executing other tasks.
+*In this sample project, IPs are developed separately and organized as nested submodules.*

 ### Dependency